 Gordon served in a career in public relations and communications for 30 years before entering the ordained ministry.
 For 22 years of that time he served on the corporate staff of the J.C.
 Penney Company as editorial director for a writing and editorial staff of 22.
 In the years since his corporate retirement, he has continued his writing as an author-pastor.
 Here are a few samples of his published work.

 Charter of Christian Freedom: A Layperson’s Study Guide to Paul’s Letter to the Galatians.
 Eugene, Oregon: Wipf and Stock, 2017.
-Released in February 2017.
 A study guide/commentary on the Letter to the Galatians targeted to readers without a theological education, Bible study group leaders, and working pastors.
 Can be ordered from the Wipf and Stock website, from Amazon and other booksellers.
 Both sites also offer an e-book edition.

 Holding Forth the Word of Life: The Witness of a Downtown Church (Co-author with Carol Adams) Dallas, Texas: Privately published, 2006.
 A sesquicentennial history of the First Presbyterian Church of Dallas, Texas.